How To Freeze Spinach, Kale, and Other Leafy Greens For Later (With Shortcuts!)

 - Seal the bag until there’s about an inch left to seal, then use the small opening to squeeze out as much excess air as possible.
 This will save you space in the freezer and keep your greens tasting as fresh as possible.

-- Place the bags in the freezer.
+- Place the bags in the freezer in flat layers.

 Easy Shortcut For Freezing Bagged Spinach